NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2015-06-08-Work-With-Hyperspectral-Data-In-R.md

                 format="GTiff",
                 overwrite=TRUE)

+    #It's always good practice to close the H5 connection before moving on!
     #close the H5 file
     H5close()

 ###Extra Credit

-If you get done early, experiment with
+If you get done early, consider trying the following:

-1. Creating rasters from other bands in the dataset.
+1. Create rasters using other bands in the dataset.

-2. Varying the distribution of values in the image to mimic an image stretch. e.g. `b34[b34 > 6000 ] <- 10000`
+2. Vary the distribution of values in the image to mimic an image stretch. e.g. `b34[b34 > 6000 ] <- 10000`

+3. Extra tricky -- use what you know to extract ALL of the reflectance values for ONE pixel rather than for an entire band.
+HINT: this will require you to pick an x and y value and then all values in the z dimension:
+`aPixel<- h5read(f,"Reflectance",index=list(54,36,NULL))`.
+Plot the spectra output.
+{: .notice}